fatarick/impossible_guesser/README.md

 # Want a harder challenge?

-Check another "Hell" branch that contains modified version of game that guesses from 1 to 999 Billion, But now its with decimal number.
+Check another "Hell" and "VeryHotHell" branch that contains modified version of game that guesses from 1 and -999 Billion to 999 Billion, But now its with decimal number.
 Good Luck!